MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-automation.md

 * Install [PowerShell](/powershell/scripting/install/installing-powershell)
 * Install [Azure PowerShell Az module](/powershell/azure/install-azure-powershell)

-## Integrate your pipeline with Azure DevOps
+## Integrate your workspace with Azure DevOps

-Automate the deployment processes from within your [release pipeline in Azure DevOps](/azure/devops/pipelines), using **PowerShell**.
+Automate the integration process from within your [release pipeline in Azure DevOps](/azure/devops/pipelines), using **PowerShell**.

 You can also use other [Fabric REST API](/rest/api/fabric/articles) calls, to complete related operations such as creating a workspace.